-15. The Committee notes with appreciation the efforts of the State party through the Islamic Religious Council of Singapore (MUIS) to review and revise discriminatory legislation and align Syariah law with civil law; in particular, the amendments to the Administration of Muslim Law Act in 2008 raising the minimum age of Muslim marriage for both parties from 16 to 18 years old, the fatwa on joint tenancy and fatwa on Central Provident Fund nominations, updated in 2010.
-It remains deeply concerned, however, at the preservation of the dual marriage regime that applies in the State party and the discriminatory provisions that persist in the laws relating to marriage, divorce and nationality that deny women equal rights with men.
-It is also concerned by the lack of free choice of adjudication between Syariah Court and family court.
+15. The Committee notes with appreciation the efforts of the State party through the Islamic Religious Council of Singapore (MUIS) to review and revise discriminatory legislation and align Syariah law with civil law, in particular, the amendments to the Administration of Muslim Law Act in 2008, raising the minimum age of Muslim marriage for both parties from 16 to 18 years old, the fatwa on joint tenancy and fatwa on Central Provident Fund nominations, updated in 2010.
+It remains deeply concerned, however, at the preservation of dual marriage regime that applies in the State party and the discriminatory provisions that persist in the laws relating to marriage, divorce and nationality that deny women equal rights with men.
+It is also concerned at the lack of free choice of adjudication between Syariah Court and family court.

-- (a) Pursue without delay its law review process with the view to harmonizing its domestic legislation with its obligations under the Convention within a clear time frame; - (b) Enhance its law reform through partnership and collaboration with male and female religious leaders, lawyers and civil society organizations, including women's non-governmental organizations; - $\ensuremath{\left(c\right)}$ $\ensuremath{\left(Provide\ for\ equal\ choice\ of\ adjudication\ between\ Syariah\ and\ family\ courts.}$
+(a) Pursue without delay its law review process with the view to harmonizing its domestic legislation with its obligations under the Convention within a clear time frame;

+(b) Enhance its law reform through partnership and collaboration with male and female religious leaders, lawyers and civil society organizations including women's non-governmental organizations; and

+(c) Provide for equal choice of adjudication between Syariah and family courts.